KDPRoss/MotmotLite/README.md

 | Tested                                | [X]    | [-] [^4]   |

-[^1]: As a linguistic toy, MotmotLite isn't actually
+[^1]: As a linguistic toy, MotmotLite isn't actually useful / usable.
-      useful / useable.
 It may not be extended or employed for any purpose other than for study, entertainment, or to create further linguistic toys that are so licensed.
 You may not use MotmotLite if you have unkind or unjoyous thoughts in your mind.
 MotmotLite exists to promote peace, love, and functional programming.

 [^2]: Via Motmot's Emacs mode.

-[^3]: The MotmotLite release is in the OCaml compiled from
-      the NG source.
+[^3]: The MotmotLite release is in the OCaml compiled from the NG source.

-[^4]: MotmotLite nominally has a `cram`-based test file, but
-      it has <1% the test coverage that Motmot has.
+[^4]: MotmotLite nominally has a `cram`-based test file, but it has <1% the test coverage that Motmot has.
 However, given that much of the code was Motmot-sourced, one could make a (fairly-weak) argument that the code in MotmotLite has been covered extensively by the Motmot tests that existed when the code was extracted / forked.

 ### Data Types